jaredaritter/OoI-Intern-Assessment/jared-notes.md

    2. Properly format amounts for ETH/BTC.
 (COMPLETED ???????)
    3. Display & format USD amounts using the `rate` prop.
 (COMPLETED ??????)
 5. Filter the wallets array on the Wallets page to display only the Ethereum wallets on the Ethereum tab and Bitcoin on the Bitcoin tab.
 (COME BACK TO **\*\*\*\*** FEEL LIKE I'M MISSING SOMETHING OBVIOUS)
 6. Create a form to add/edit wallets.
+(COMPLETED KINDA.
+NEEDS WORK ON PROPS)
-7. Add an ‘Add New Wallet’ button to the Wallets Template
+7. Add an ‘Add New Wallet’ button to the Wallets Template (COMPLETED)
 8. Create three new actions:
    1. addWallet.js
       Using fetch, POST the new data to the backend